PhillipSawyers/quizgame/README.md

 The project uses CSS3 to add custom styles to the elements and content of my website.

-**Bootstrap v5.1**
+**JAVASCRIPT**

-The project uses Bootstrap v5.1 to add a responsive grid system and Bootstrap styles to my website
+The project uses JAVASCRIPT to which programmes the behaviour of the website.

 **Font Awesome**

-The project uses Font Awesome for the social media links and icons for some of my headings.
+The project uses Font Awesome for the social media links and icons used in my footer.

 **Git**